HRizwan1/2019-team-06f/reports/sprint-03/report.md

 ### Project Goals:

- * To build a slave database server using vagrant and packerbuild (C)
+ * To build a slave database server using Packer (C)
  * To build Redis cache server (C)
  * Fix binding error (50 -server.cnf is ignored causing a binding error due to permissions) (C)
  * Designed and create tables for users and pictures using mysql (C)